muhammedadnanv/Gmail-automation-tool/README.md

    npm install
    ```

-### Set Up Gmail API:

-6. Follow the instructions in the repository's README to set up the Gmail API credentials.
-You may need to create a project in the Google Cloud Console and enable the Gmail API.

-7. Download the `credentials.json` file and place it in the project directory.

 ### Run the Tool:

-8. Execute the Termux command to run the Gmail Automation Tool:
+6. Execute the Termux command to run the Gmail Automation Tool:
    ```bash
    node index.js